LinguaPhylo/linguaPhylo.github.io/tutorials/templates/lphy-beast.md

-BEAST 2 the data and model specifications from a XML file.
+BEAST 2 retrieves the data and model specifications from a XML file.
-Our goal with LPhy is to make the preparation of the XML as painless, clear and precise as possible.
+One of our goals with LPhy is to make configuring Bayesian phylogenetic analysis as painless, clear and precise as possible.
-In order to achieve that, we will use a companion application, LPhyBEAST, as a bridge between the LPhy script and the BEAST 2 xml.
+In order to achieve that, we will utilize an additional companion application called LPhyBEAST, which acts as a bridge between the LPhy script and the BEAST 2 xml.
 It is distributed as a [BEAST 2 package](https://www.beast2.org/managing-packages/), please follow the [instruction](https://linguaphylo.github.io/setup/#lphybeast-installation) to install it.